cmu-ci-lab/writing/README.md

 * IEEE/CVF CVPR, ICCV, and ECCV (computer vision);
 * IEEE ICCP, Optica (computational photography).

-Most of the technical information and resources are about writing papers in `$\LaTeX$`, with a focus towards the following templates:
+Most of the technical information and resources are about writing papers in $\LaTeX$, with a focus towards the following templates:
 * `acmart` (used by ACM TOG, SIGGRAPH, and SIGGRAPH Asia);
 * `cvpr` (used by CVPR);
 * `iccv` (used by ICCV, very similar but not identical to `cvpr`).